Table of Contents

-SLIP AND FALL ATTORNEY SUES CONDOMINIUM ASSOCIATION FOR CONDOMINIUM OWNER’S FALL ON ICE.
+SLIP AND FALL ATTORNEY SUES CONDOMINIUM ASSOCIATION

 A slip and fall attorney hired by Jessica Carmona appealed a Judge’s order.
 The order dismissed Jessica’s lawsuit against a condominium association, Woodlands Community Association (Woodlands).